esmero/archipelago-documentation/docs/inthewild.md

     - _METRO's public Archipelago playground to experiment, try things out, break and reconstruct.
 Consider this a blank piece of paper to start a discussion._

 - [Empire Immersive Experiences](https://esie.space)
-    - _Supported by the Western New York Library Resources Counil (WNYLRC)_
+    - _Supported by the Western New York Library Resources Council (WNYLRC)_

 - [Olin College Library Pheonix Files](https://phoenixfiles.olin.edu)